AnalystOlaide/HR-Attrition-Analysis/README.md

 **Key Insight**: Job satisfaction significantly impacts employee retention.
 Companies should focus on improving work culture, career development, and employee engagement.

 ## Recommendations
-Based on the insights from 1-18, here are some recommendations to reduce attrition and improve employee retention:

 1. **Increase Salaries for Mid-Level Employees**: Consider offering competitive salaries for employees earning between $1k - $5k, as they have the highest attrition rate.
 A salary increase for this group, especially in mid-level roles, could reduce turnover.